akashagrahari/akashagrahari.github.io/_posts/2016-10-09-thinking-about-datastructures.md

 While trying to solve this problem some time back, I came up with the following solution.
 A count-min sketch (named the logical group, "location" in this instance), which has HLL registers instead of counters in the matrices named by the hash values generated by hash function of the count-min sketch.

 Replacing pure counters with HLLs means that you can get unique count as opposed to the total count.
-And creating HLL registers only when an event occurs corresponding to a value saves disk space.
+And creating HLL registers only when an event occurs corresponding to a value saves memory.

 ## To End It All